collective/mr.migrator/README.rst

 Mr.Migrator provides the following:

-- A buildout recipe with you can override a given pipeline and will also create a the commandline script to run the pipeline.
+- A buildout recipe with which you can override a given pipeline.
-- A commandline script with help which lets you run pipelines and see their progress.
-This is useful used in conjunction with `transmogrify.ploneremote`_ or other blueprints which don't need expect to be run inside the `Plone`_ process.
+- A commandline script (with help) which lets you run pipelines and see their progress.
+This is useful when used in conjunction with `transmogrify.ploneremote`_ or other blueprints which are not expected to be run inside the `Plone`_ process.
-- A Plone plugin which when installed lets you pick which pipeline you want to run, provides a form to override the pipeline options and then provides progress on the running pipeline.
-This is useful when you want to use `plone.app.transmogrifier`_ blueprints which expect to be run inside the `Plone`_ process.
+- A Plone plugin that once installed lets you pick which pipeline you want to run, provides a form to override the pipeline options and then provides progress on the running pipeline.
+This is useful when you want to use `plone.app.transmogrifier`_ blueprints that should be run inside the `Plone`_ process.

 Getting a pipeline
 ------------------